Extreme Gravitational Interactions in the Problem of Three Black Holes in General Relativity: Numerical relativity

-Here $\eta$ is a positive constant and is set to $\eta = 2.8$ \cite{Alcubierre2003towards}, the factor $3/4$ is somewhat arbitrary but leads to good numerical results, and $f( \alpha )$ is an arbitrary function which is set to $f( \alpha ) = 1/\alpha$ and corresponds to the “$1 + \log$” slicing conditions common in black holes simulations.
+The last part of the above system, namely the equations (\ref{slicing1})-(\ref{slicing3}), represents the evolution of the lapse and the shift vector, according to the Bona-Massó family of slicing conditions \cite{Bona1989einstein, Bona1995new,Baumgarte1998numerical}.
+As in the existing literature \cite{Campanelli2006accurate}, $\eta$ is a positive constant (here $\eta = 2.8$) and the factor $3/4$ is an arbitrary coefficient that leads to stable numerical results \cite{Alcubierre2003towards}.
+These choices are known as the ``Gamma-driver'' shift condition, which has been found to be extremely robust with puncture initial data, checking both the slice stretching and the shear due to the rotation of the black holes \cite{Alcubierre2008introduction}.
+Last but not least, $f( \alpha )$ is an arbitrary function that is set to $f( \alpha ) = 1/\alpha$ and corresponds to the ``$1 + \log$'' slicing conditions -- a typical choice in black holes simulations.